powermock/powermock/README.md

 Please note that PowerMock is mainly intended for people with expert knowledge in unit testing.
 Putting it in the hands of junior developers may cause more harm than good.

 ## News
-* 2017-06-16: PowerMock 1.7.0 has been released with support for Mockito 2 (not only beta versions) and new feature such as global `@PowerMockIgnore` As well as bug fixes and other improvements.
+* 2017-06-16: PowerMock 1.7.0 has been released with support for Mockito 2 (not only beta versions) and new features such as global `@PowerMockIgnore` as well as bug fixes and other improvements.
 See [release notes](https://github.com/powermock/powermock/releases/tag/powermock-1.7.0) and [change log](https://raw.githubusercontent.com/powermock/powermock/master/changelog.txt) for details.
 * 2017-02-03: Johan blogs about how to mock slf4j with PowerMock at his [blog](http://code.haleby.se/2017/02/03/a-case-for-powermock/)
 * 2016-11-04: PowerMock 1.6.6 is released with bug fixes and other improvements.
 See [release notes](https://github.com/powermock/powermock/wiki/Release-Notes-PowerMock-1.6.6) and [change log](https://raw.githubusercontent.com/powermock/powermock/master/changelog.txt) for details.